Hip Pain Treatment Tulsa, OK

 • Dislocation

-Arthritis causes a reduction in cartilage (which increased the friction) between the joints.
+Arthritis reduces cartilage (which increases friction) between the joints.
 When cartilage becomes damaged or worn down, the affected joint usually becomes inflamed and restricts motion, causing pain.
 Osteoarthritis gradually develops as we age, whereas Rheumatoid Arthritis often has system-wide symptoms and a genetic relationship.

 Bursae are fluid-filled cavities that reduce friction and assist in joint movement.
 Chronic overuse, trauma, infection, or arthritis may cause inflammation, joint pain, stiffness, and swelling.
 Symptoms usually improve with conservative treatment.